raspberrypilearning/3D-scene/en/step_4.md

 --- /task ---

-In order to make an object for your scenery, click below.
+In order to make an object for your scenery, click below to design two sprite costumes.

 --- no-print --